Secured by Hashlock

 Trading Voting Tokens

-1. Navigate to the “Elections” tab
+1. Navigate to Proposal: Find the resolved proposal

 Viewing Proposal History